jesselawson/rasbora/README.md

 Think of Rasbora as a way to rapidly create a remote server for a Ruby application.
 A server-in-a-box, if you will.

-# Installation
+# Usage

-As of right now, the script does nothing.
-Stay tuned for the next commit!
+You can see what the script does by examining `rasbora.sh`.
+At the time of this commit, it's about 80% done.

 ## Milestones